BlueQuartzSoftware/simplnx/docs/Code_Style_Guide.md

 ## Naming conventions

 There is an include clang-tidy file that most IDE's can use to assist with some of the major areas.
-One area is the naming conventions that COMPLEX uses.
+One area is the naming conventions that SIMPLNX uses.
 Here are the basic rules:

 - Class and Structs are `UpperCamelCase`
 - Class private member variables are `m_UpperCamelCase`